GDH 559: Corporate structure

-GDH 559 is owned by GMM Grammy, which holds a majority 51% stake, and Hub Ho Hin, which owns 15%.
+GDH 559 is owned by GMM Grammy, which holds a majority 51-percent stake, and Hub Ho Hin, which owns 15 percent.
 The rest is held by individual shareholders, most of whom are the company's staff and crew.
 GDH operates the various aspects of its business through its subsidiaries and affiliates:

 Jor Kwang Films Co., Ltd. is GDH's production company, although it is not a direct subsidiary; the company is owned by GDH's directors and producers.

+GDH 559's subsidiary companies are: